 Segregation takes place due to unequal solute diffusion rates in the solid and the liquid phases of the solvent material.
-As a result, the phases that solidify in the later stages of the solidification process, such as β -Mg17Al12, are placed between dendrite arms.Gungor[26] reported that the extent of microsegregation in an alloy could be determined experimentally by measuring one of
+As a result, the phases that solidify in the later stages of the solidification process, such as $\beta$ -Mg17Al12, are placed between dendrite arms.
+Gungor [26] reported that the extent of microsegregation in an alloy could be determined experimentally by measuring one of the following: amount of nonequilibrium eutectic, amount of nonequilibrium second phase, minimum solid composition, ratio of minimum and maximum composition of the primary phase, and composition versus fraction solid profile.
+Experimental techniques to investigate the extent of microsegregation include quantitative metallography (point count, areal, and lineal measurements), X-ray diffraction analysis [27], and electron microprobe measurements.

-Of the techniques available, the most widely used for characterizing microsegregation is the random sampling approach developed by Flemings et al.[28], commonly known as the point matrix or area scan approach.
+Of the techniques available, the most widely used one for characterizing microsegregation is the random sampling approach developed by Flemings et al. [28], commonly known as the point matrix or area scan approach.
 There is no hard and fast rule about the total number of points to be taken to represent the compositional variability.
-Gungor[26] reported that at least 100 points are necessary to obtain a reasonably accurate result.
+Gungor [26] reported that at least 100 points are necessary to obtain a reasonably accurate result.
 He showed that the result did not vary significantly if 300 points are taken instead of 100 points.
-These points areacquired by means of scanning electron microscope-energy dispersive spectroscopy (SEM-EDS) or electron microprobe analysis using wavelength dispersive spectrometry (EPMA-WDS).
-Other tTwo comparatively less applied methods are compositional maps and segregation ratio.
+These points are acquired by means of scanning electron microscope-energy dispersive spectroscopy (SEM-EDS) or electron microprobe analysis using wavelength dispersive spectrometry (EPMA-WDS).
+Two comparatively less applied methods are compositional maps and segregation ratio.
 With compositional maps it is possible to present the nature and variability of the dendritic structure and associated microsegregation, but it is not a suitable method for comparing different samples.
-Segregation-The segregation ratio usually refers to the maximum over minimum or the maximum over bulk composition.
-These are the simplest parameters for comparing different samples but much information is lost.
-Martorano et al. [29] used a refined segregation ratio, the average deviation between the measurements and nominal composition were reported.
+The segregation ratio usually refers to the maximum over minimum or the maximum over bulk composition.
+These are the simplest parameters for comparing different samples, but much information is lost.
+Martorano and Capocchi [29] used a refined segregation ratio, and the average deviation between the measurements and nominal composition were reported.

 Two approaches were suggested to sort the EPMA data points into increasing or decreasing order depending on their segregation behavior to produce composition versus solid fraction profiles for each element.
-These approaches are, sorting all the measurements based on composition of a single component (single-element sorts) or sorting based on the compositional difference between two solutes (difference sorts).
-Yang et al. [30]reported that sorting based on primary alloying elements can produce more accurate elemental partition coefficients.
-However, the main weakness of both techniques lies in the appropriateness of the choice of the elements upon which to base the sort; for a 10-component alloy, there are 90 different permutations of the difference sorts to consider[31].
+These approaches are sorting all the measurements based on composition of a single component (single-element sorts) or sorting based on the compositional difference between two solutes (difference sorts).
+Yang et al. [30] reported that sorting based on primary alloying elements can produce more accurate elemental partition coefficients.
+However, the main weakness of both techniques lies in the appropriateness of the choice of the elements upon which to base the sort; for a 10-component alloy, there are 90 different permutations of the difference sorts to consider [31].

 Ganesan et al. [31] proposed an alloy-independent sorting algorithm.
-They termed it weighted interval ranking sort(WIRS).
+They termed it weighted interval ranking sort (WIRS).
 In this approach, all elements present at each data point are considered along with the measurement errors accrued during data treatment.
-By applying this approach for segregation profiling of Ni-based alloys, they demonstrated that this sorting method treats eutectic constituents appropriately and noise-the errors in the segregation profile is-are also more accurately distributed determined.
+By applying this approach for segregation profiling of Ni-based alloys, they demonstrated that this sorting method treats eutectic constituents appropriately and the errors in the segregation profile are also more accurately determined.
 The WIRS method was applied in this work as this alloy independent sorting method could accurately treat the eutectic constituents of the three investigated multicomponent alloys.